Martin Carrasco

 I started my journey in applications of topological deep learning when working with Dr. Telyatnikov and Dr. Bernardez from REAL AI.
 We have a preprint out on efficient ways to perform higher-order message passing.
 Check it out here .

 For my M.Sc. thesis I was supervised by Prof. Erik Bekkers from AMLab and Prof. Bastian Rieck.
-I explored an alternative metric that fully characterizes attributed graphs, it’s relationship to homomorphism counts and how it can, in expectation, completly characterize these objects.
+I explored an alternative metric that fully characterizes attributed graphs (in expectation), it’s relationship to homomorphism counts and how it can be used as an inductive bias in message passing neural netowrks (MPNN).
+We put out a preprint with some of our findings here

 news